 Other suggestions for April:

 - April Fool!
-There are 125 sheep and 5 dogs in a flock.
+While April 1 fell during the Easter break this year, it’s never too late to celebrate a bit of silliness!
+For example, there are 125 sheep and 5 dogs in a flock.
 How old is the shepherd?
 Would your students spot straight away that this is unsolvable or will they try to calculate an answer?
 Take a look at how some of Robert Kaplinsky’s students tried to attack this.

 - Anthony from Mashup Math also has a selection of April Fool’s Day puzzles available from his blog, which could be shared with students at home.